Cybersecurity assessments: automated vs human

 Systematic and consistent

-I think the biggest advantage to the automated reports are the systematic repeatable nature of the evaluation.
-It verifies or investigates and returns a yes or no. It can lack nuance, but is consistent.
+I think the biggest advantage of automated reports is the systematic repeatable nature of the evaluation.
+It verifies or investigates and returns a yes or no. It can lack nuance but it is consistent.

 Quick evaluation of large numbers of endpoints